 - Carefully read the over-subscription criteria for the schools you have chosen.
 This can be found further up this page under the heading How to get more information

 - If your preferred school requires a Supplementary Information Form (SIF) or further proof (for example, proof of regular church attendance), it is essential that this is sent in with your application form if you would like your child to be considered under the appropriate criterion.
 You can upload any supporting information, such as a SIF onto your online application.
 All SIFs can be found on the school website.
-For VC schools only the religious proof SIF can be downloaded from the right hand side of this page.

 - If you have recently moved address or are due to move please provide proof of your new address.
 This can be the ‘exchange of contracts’ letter from the solicitors on a house purchase or a minimum six month tenancy agreement.